c0dejump/HawkScan/README.md

   > -t THREAD      Number of threads to use for URL Fuzzing.
 Default: 5
   > -a USER_AGENT  choice user-agent
   > --redirect     For scan with redirect response like 301,302
   > -p PREFIX      add prefix in wordlist to scan
+  > -o OUTPUT      output to site_scan.txt (default in website directory)
+  > -r             recursive dir #TODO not implement for the moment